eric-ud/td-wrapper/README.md

 ## Use

-There is example in /examples folder.
+There is an example in the /examples folder.

 ```python
 with teradatasql.connect(